Jasmine Birtles

 When it comes to food, you don’t want to sacrifice quality.
 You probably do need to reduce the quantity.
 Because most pets are overweight, reducing their portions will save money on food bills – and on vet bills down the line.

 Like us, pets are what they eat.
 When was the last time you read the label on the back of a dog food packet?
-Feeding them cheap food and treats can lead to obesity, allergies and hyperactivity – all of which cost money to treat.
+Feeding them cheap food and treats can lead to obesity and allergies – which cost money to treat.

 In effect, good quality food actually costs less than poor quality food per portion, because animals need to eat less good food to get enough nutrition.